-We know how painful it is to start all over once you lose a phone, which is why we’ve come up with some of the best resources for backing up your iPhone.
-Sure, you can always go the Apple route, but iTunes and iCloud aren’t the only way to go.
-And often, you’ll pay a more for iCloud’s cloud storage services than you might with third-party apps. iCloud currently offers 5GB of free storage, but 50GB will cost you $1 per month and 200GB is an extra $3 per month.
+We know how painful it is to start over when you lose a phone, which is why we’ve come up with some of the best resources for backing up your iPhone.
+You can always go the Apple route, sure, but iTunes and iCloud aren’t the only way to go.
+Plus, you’ll pay more for iCloud’s storage services than you might for a third-party app. iCloud currently offers 5GB of free storage, but 50GB will cost you $1 per month and 200GB is an extra $3 per month.
 Things only become more expensive from there — 2TB, anyone?
-Thankfully, there are other backup services available both on your computer and on your phone that can keep your contacts, photos, and videos safe when your phone is on the fritz.
-Below, we give you five alternatives to iCloud for backing up your iPhones data.
-If you’re still not convinced, we’ve included iCloud in the roundup.
-Because, well, iCloud does the job, too.
+Thankfully, there are other backup services available for your computer and smartphone that can keep your contacts, photos, and videos safe should your device give up unexpectedly.

 PhoneCopy is a freemium app for iOS, Android, and a number of other platforms.
 It’s designed to create a backup of your data and store it in the cloud, where it’s then accessible via the developer’s website.
 It backs up contacts, SMS, calendar events, tasks, and notes.
 After the initial backup, it synchronizes your data for quicker backups going forward.
 It also saves a history of your previous backups, so if you accidentally delete an important contact or a chain of text messages, you can retrieve them directly through PhoneCopy.

 Start by creating an account from your smartphone or online.
-Afterward, simply tap the blue Synchronize button to back up your data to PhoneCopy’s server.
+Afterwards, simply tap the blue Synchronize button to back up your data to PhoneCopy’s server.
 Once it’s done, log into the site to view everything the app saved, or make changes to your data.
 Just make sure you tap Synchronize to save the changes.
 The basic, free version is limited.
 You’ll have to pay $25 per year to get the premium version.

-For starters, Copytrans doesn’t utilize the cloud like other choices on our roundup.
-The basic software represents a viable solution for anyone who just wants to backup their iPhone data and access it without an Internet connection, one allowing you to click and drag contact, calendars, apps, notes, and other data to a folder on your desktop machine.
-Aside from the attractive granular controls, the software does a good job organizing data via a contact book and a music library resembling iTunes circa 2006.
+For starters, Copytrans doesn’t use the cloud like some of the other choices in our roundup.
+The basic software represents a viable solution for anyone who just wants to backup their iPhone data and access it without an internet connection.
+You can click and drag contacts, calendars, apps, notes, and other data to a folder on your desktop.
+Aside from the attractive granular controls, the software does a good job organizing data via a contact book and a music library.
 The simple application comes at a price, albeit one likely cheaper than other software designed for locally storing your data.
-Opting for the 4Pack ($30) will allow you to manage photos, calendars, apps, music, notes, contacts, and more from your desktop.
+Opting for the 4-Pack ($30) will allow you to manage photos, calendars, apps, music, notes, contacts, and more from your desktop.

 To use it, download the software on your PC or Mac from the Dr. Fone site and connect your iPhone as you would normally.
 Then, allow the program to guide you through the necessary steps to back up and recover your data from your device.

 Hate having to remember to back up your contacts?
 How about that moment of panic when you can’t find your phone?
 If this sounds familiar, Lookout may be the solution for you.
-This free app automatically saves your contacts to their cloud storage so you’ll never have to remember to connect it to your computer or even press a button.
-Like PhoneCopy, your contacts are securely stored and easily accessible 0n the developer’s website.
+This free app automatically saves your contacts in the cloud.
+Like PhoneCopy, your contacts are securely stored and easily accessible on the developer’s website.

 Should you lose your phone or forget where you last left it, the app can also help you locate it when you log in to your account.
 From there, the app will ring your phone — even if it was placed on vibrate when you misplaced it — which is often the problem we have when our phone runs away from us.
-If your phone gets really lost, the app even features a killswitch designed to to wipe all of your precious should your phone fall into the wrong hands, along with a convenient feature that will ask whoever finds your phone to call specific friends who may be able to help.
-Of course, iCloud can do all of that as well, but Lookout also provides basic security measures to prevent against malware and spyware.
-Moreover, the premium version of the software ($3 a month) allows you to automatically back up photos and manage up to three devices from a single account.
+If your phone gets really lost, the app even features a kill switch designed to wipe all of your precious information should your phone fall into the wrong hands, along with a convenient feature that will ask whoever finds your phone to call specific friends who may be able to help.
+Of course, iCloud can do all of that as well, but Lookout also provides basic security measures to protect against malware and spyware.
+Moreover, the premium version of the software ($3 a month or $30 per year) allows you to automatically back up photos and manage up to three devices from a single account.

 To use iTunes or iCloud, simply connect your iPhone to your machine as you would normally.
 Afterward, check the bubble directly beside the iCloud or This computer option to choose your preferred backup method from the list of available options in the Summary pane.
 Then, if desired, simply click the Back Up Now button to manually back up your device.